Chapter 19 BWV 96 Herr Christ, der einge Gottessohn

 Superficially, the first movement would appear to hold few surprises.
 However the 9/8 time signature is relatively unusual and not often used for the fantasias.
 Also one would not, perhaps, expect in such a relatively light-hearted work that the altos would carry the chorale tune, the brighter sound of the sopranos seemingly the more obvious choice.

 But this layout allows the sopranos to dance their own hymn of joy in the upper register above the chorale tune, thus lightening the texture and mood of the entire chorus.
 It is of interest to compare this movement with the fantasia of C 2, the second of the cycle because there Bach also requires the altos to carry the cantus firmus melody, but to vastly different expressive effect.
-Another constructive comparison may be made with C 1 (chapter 41) a fantasia also centred around the morning star, on that occasion depicted by solo violins.
+Another constructive comparison may be made with C 1 (chapter 41) a fantasia also centered around the morning star, on that occasion depicted by solo violins.

-It is worth spending a moment looking at Bach's different approaches to choral writing.
+It is worth spending a moment looking at Bach’s different approaches to choral writing.
 It is almost always contrapuntal, independent melodies permeating every line.
-To ask why Bach wrote his music in complex counterpoint is as absurd a question as to enquire why Shakespeare wrote his plays in poetry; these were the expected conventions of the time.
+To ask why Bach wrote his music in complex counterpoint is as absurd a question as to inquire why Shakespeare wrote his plays in poetry; these were the expected conventions of the time.
 Furthermore, Shakespeare was a natural poet; that was the way his mind functioned.
 Similarly, Bach was a natural contrapuntalist; he thought in simultaneous as well as consecutive musical events.

 But even so, Bach devised a myriad of different methods of writing for choir.
 Occasionally he would split one of the groups and allow himself the luxury of a fifth vocal line, though virtually never in the cantatas, presumably because of resource issues, the short learning periods and lack of rehearsal time.
 He did, however, use the technique to great effect in the B minor Mass.